girliemac/RPi-KittyCam/README.md

 ## Known Issue

 ### Raspistill (Camera Software)
-- Raspistll continuously takes a bunch of photos when I set `t = 0` (and crashes Pi while so many child process is running) so I have set `t = 1`, which causes delay.
+- Raspistill continuously takes a bunch of photos when I set `t = 0` (and crashes Pi while so many child process is running) so I have set `t = 1`, which causes delay.
 It seems to take only integer.
 Cats are too fast to wait for a second.
 - The camera can't capture recognizable pics after the sun is set.
 My room light is too dark.

 ### KittyDar (Cat Facial Recognition)